 David Colquhoun has some interesting things to say about the use of non-scientific methods of evaluating organisational structures.

 I demitted office in May 2006 after 7 years' service as Trustee and Honorary Secretary of the Oxfordshire Dyslexia Association.
-In April 2010 I was re-elected as a Trustee.
+In April 2010 I was re-elected as a Trustee, and served for another 5 years.

 I left office in 2005 after eight years' service as a Foundation Governor of Saint Mary and Saint John First School in Oxford.
 People who know my views on religion will appreciate the irony of my having been appointed to this position by the Bishop of Oxford!
 People who have served as Governors will understand just what I mean when I say ''Responsibility without power is frustrating.''